Developing SSE Type MCP Services

 ## Debugging

-We can also use the `npx @modelcontextprotocol/inspector` command to debug our SSE service:
+Similarly, we can use the `npx @modelcontextprotocol/inspector` command to debug our SSE service:

 ```bash